zombieJ/node-unrar.js/README.md

   Options `ExtractorFromDataOptions`:

-  - `data: ArrayBuffer` : ArrayBuffer object of the RAR archive file
+  - `data: ArrayBuffer | ReadableStream` : ArrayBuffer object or ReadableStream of the RAR archive file
   - `password?: string` : _Optional_ password
   - `wasmBinary?
 ArrayBuffer;` : _Optional_ Use in browser/webpack, the wasm binary must be loaded in the code and send to this function to load the wasm code